microsoft/MSLab/Scenarios/Windows Admin Center Deployments/readme.md

 Now when we have downloaded everything on the `DC` node we can copy everything needed to one of the cluster nodes, in our case we will use first node of the cluster.
 For copying the installation files we will use this function on corresponing failover cluster.

-Let's start by definding the function:
+Let's start by defining the function:

 ```PowerShell
 # Enable Windows PowerShell remoting on our management machine